5 Free ACT Practice Tests that are Guaranteed to Improve Your Score!

 It’s important to recreate the timing of test day.
 This means only taking two breaks – a 10-minute after the Math section and 5 minutes after Science if you are taking the optional essay.
 You will need to time yourself with the following requirements: English: 45 minutes Math: 60 minutes Science: 35 minutes Reading: 35 minutes

 Tip # 3: Review your answers after completing the full test

 After you are done taking your test, it is important to go through your answers and review the questions you answered incorrectly.
 This is going to be the only time you are able to learn from your mistakes before taking the actual test.
 You will likely need to spend at least 2 hours reviewing these questions and understanding why you got specific questions incorrect.
 This feels like forever, especially after you have just taken a 4-hour long test, but this is critical in getting benefit out of practice tests besides just endurance.
 Try to review the questions within the next day, so that the questions are fresh in your mind.

 Tip # 4: If you see no improvements, get professional support

 We’re all down for prepping and studying on your own, but if you are not seeing improvements with study and practice tests, then you may want to consider seeking a professional tutor or prep service.
-We review all the best ACT prep books and you can have a look at professional tutoring services such as Princeton Review’s Private Tutoring or classroom course.
+We review all the best ACT prep books and you can have a look at some top prep courses such as ACT Ultimate Course by The Princeton Review.